Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(a) If a minor consents to receive medical care and services, the spouse, parent, custodian, or guardian of the minor patient shall not be liable for the legal obligations resulting from the furnishing of medical care and services provided by the public and private hospital, public and private clinic or physician licensed to practice medicine, or advanced practice registered nurse as defined in section 457-2.7.
-A minor who consents to the provision of medical care and services under this section shall assume financial responsibility for the costs of such medical care and services.
-Any other law to the contrary notwithstanding, no spouse, parent, custodian, or guardian whose consent has not been obtained or who has no prior knowledge that the minor has consented to the provision of such medical care and services shall be liable for the costs incurred by virtue of the minor's consent.
+(a) If a minor consents to receive medical care and services, the spouse, parent, custodian, or guardian of the minor patient shall not be liable for the legal obligations resulting from the furnishing of medical care and services provided by the public or private hospital, public or private clinic, or licensed health care provider.
+A minor who consents to the provision of medical care and services under section 577A-2 shall assume financial responsibility for the costs of the medical care and services.
+Any other law to the contrary notwithstanding, no spouse, parent, custodian, or guardian whose consent has not been obtained or who has no prior knowledge that the minor has consented to the provision of the medical care and services shall be liable for the costs incurred by virtue of the minor's consent.

-(b) Medical care and services shall include individual counseling for each minor patient by a physician licensed to practice medicine or advanced practice registered nurse as defined in section 457-2.7.
-Such counseling shall seek to open the lines of communication between parent and child.
+(b) Medical care and services shall include individual counseling for each minor patient by a licensed health care provider.
+The counseling shall seek to open the lines of communication between parent and child.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.